sebastian-ortiz-dev/Web-application-for-the-registration-and-control-of-paint-materials/README.md

 # Quick Start
 docker-compose up --build

+Environment Variable Configuration
+The project uses an .env file to manage database credentials and security keys.

+Rename the .env.example file to .env.

+Load your own credentials (DB_USER, DB_PASSWORD, etc.).

+The system is now ready to run with Docker Compose.

 A Note on Communication & Growth
 I am a Venezuelan developer currently at a B1/B2 English level.
 This project served not only as a technical challenge but also as a practice ground for my professional English writing.
 While my earlier commits in other versions were in Spanish, this repository reflects my commitment to mastering English for the global tech market.